svn2github/dotnetzip/Readme.txt

 Building DotNetZip with Visual Studio
 -------------------------------------

-To build DotNetZip using Visual Studio 2008,
+To build DotNetZip using Visual Studio 2010,

-1. Open the DotNetZip.sln file in vS2008.
+1. Open the DotNetZip.sln file in vS2010.

-2. Remove the dependencies on Ionic.pfx and Ionic.snk.
+2. If necessary, Remove the dependencies on Ionic.pfx and Ionic.snk.

-   The various DLLs (Zip Partial, ZLIB, etc.) are signed with my private key.
-You will want to remove the mention of the private key in the project files.
-I cannot distribute my private key, so don't ask me!
+   (References to these will have already been removed from the zipped source distributions, but if you get your source from the TFS server, then you will have to remove references to the keyfiles manually)

-   That would be silly.
+   The various DLLs (Zip Partial, ZLIB, etc.) are signed with my (Dino Chiesa's) private key.
+I do not distribute that key for anyone else's use.
+If you build the DotNetZip library from source, You will want to remove the mention of the private key in the project files.
+I will not distribute my private key, that would be silly.
+So don't ask me!

 3. Press F6 to build everything.